Innoccull/EquiText/README.md

 ## Overall Ethical Response
 While the model developed assists with identifying gendered language, it alone isn't enough as a system to address the original ethical concern.
+Defining an overall ethical response identifies what further would need to be put in place to fully address the ethical concern identified.

 Bias and discrimination in the recruitment process manifests in different ways.
-Typically the process will involve:
+Typically the process involves:
 - an advertising phase where an employer will prepare an advertisement for a role, advertise it in their chosen medium and applicants will apply
 - a selection phase where an employer will review applicants, interview a select amount and then make a final selection of who to employ